caigwatkin/slate/README.md

 ## Project structure

-Uses project structure/layout as recommended by [golang standards guide](https://github.com/golang-standards/project-layout)
+Uses a modified version of the project structure/layout as recommended by [golang standards guide](https://github.com/golang-standards/project-layout)

+### Modifications to structure

+What would be in the `github.com/xxx/internal/app` package is in `github.com/xxx/app` as the `github.com/xxx/internal/pkg` package is in a separate repo: [github.com/caigwatkin/go](https://github.com/caigwatkin/go).
+Additionally, `main.go` is in repo root to allow `go get` functionality.

 ## CI/CD